kunalkeshan/Mind-Check/README.md

 - **Secure Data Storage**: Mind Check utilizes Firebase, a cloud-based platform, for secure data storage and authentication.
 User data, including test results and personal information, is encrypted and protected.

+- **Curated Resources**: A treasure trove of articles and blogs, personalized to your mental health test results.
+Unlock valuable insights, strategies, and self-care tips, empowering you to thrive on your emotional well-being journey.
+Written in Markdown and rendered in JSX.

 - **AI-powered Feedback**: (Coming Soon!)
 The application leverages AI algorithms to provide customized feedback based on the user's test inputs.
 This feedback is designed to offer insights, suggestions, and resources to support the user's mental well-being.

 ## Tech Stack